-Vanguard Group Inc. the world’s biggest mutual-fund company, has dropped Hansberger Global Investors as one of the managers of its $6.8 billion International Value (VTRIX) Fund.
+Vanguard Group Inc. the world’s biggest mutual-fund company, has dropped Hansberger Global Investors as one of the managers of its $6.8 billion International Value (VTRIX:US) Fund.

 “After careful evaluation, we determined that the new investment-advisory arrangement will better serve shareholders over the long term,” Vanguard’s Chief Executive Officer William McNabb said in the statement.